 i.
 “The appeal describes the praising of God as consisting of two things: ascribing glory to him, that is, acknowledging his supreme worth with our minds, and worshipping or bowing down to him (the Hebrew word means ‘to bow down’), which means a subordination of our wills and minds to him.”
 (Boice)

 c.
 In the beauty of holiness: Beauty and holiness are not often connected ideas in our popular culture.
 Yet in reality, there is surpassing allure and attractiveness in true holiness.
-If a purported type of holiness has little beauty, it may be questioned if it is true holiness.
+If a purported type of holiness has little beauty, it may be questioned whether if it is true holiness.

 i.
 There are four Biblical passages presenting the idea of the beauty of holiness (1 Chronicles 16:29, 2 Chronicles 20:21, Psalm 29:2, and Psalm 96:9), and each of them associates worship or praise with the concept.
 Perceiving the beauty of holiness should compel us to true worship and praise.